Optimizing a parameterized controlled gate using Free Quaternion Selection: Acknowledgement

+Moreover, it is also possible to restrict the input states to subspaces with fixed numbers of spin-up and spin-down electrons.
+In such cases, the corresponding quantum state $\ket{\Tilde{\Phi}'}$ is given by:

+where $n$ is the number of spatial orbitals, the subscript $\alpha$ ($\beta$) denotes spin-up (spin-down), and $N_\alpha$ ($N_\beta$) represents the number of $\alpha$-spin ($\beta$-spin) electrons.
+To evaluate the performance of input state restrictions, we approximated the time-evolution operator of \ce{H2}/STO-3G using several different choices of $W$, as summarized in Table~\ref{tab:set-for-subspace-h2}.
+For comparison, we used an ansatz without any conserved quantities, employing a nearest-neighbor connection with three layers.

+From quantum chemical insight, it is known that the ground state of \ce{H2} lies in the subspace spanned by the states $\{\ket{0101}, \ket{1010}\}$, which we refer to as the "compact" subspace, as shown in Table~\ref{tab:cnot-num-and-depth}.
+While there is no unique protocol for restricting input states, in this study we focus on two types of restrictions that are easily implemented using Dicke states.
+Although \ce{H2} is a special case where the compact subspace is known in advance, comparing the results obtained from the compact subspace with those from other restrictions is useful for assessing the effectiveness of the method.

+For the \ce{H2} system, restricting to the particle- and $S_z$-preserving subspace reduces the number of basis states required to four and six, respectively, as listed in Table~\ref{tab:set-for-subspace-h2}.
+The results of the compilation are summarized in Fig.~\ref{fig:subspace_h2}, where it is evident that a smaller subspace leads to a lower cost.
+The block size of the unitary operator to be compiled is given by $|W| \times |W|$, depending on the subspace size.
+As $|W|$ is effectively reduced, even shallow PQCs with limited parameter counts can reproduce the unitary action within the subspace.
+This observation suggests that optimization becomes easier, which is consistent with the results shown in Fig.~\ref{fig:subspace_h2}.

-The trajectories of unitary compliation with 2- and 16-dimensional subspace are shown in Appendix \ref{apdx:traj_compliation_H2}.
-Most of the compilation trajectories with the compact subspace show more rapid convergence and smaller final costs than those with 16-state QAQC.
-Note that, although we randomly initialize the parameters in PQC here based on the concept described above, The initialization of gate parameters in a certain range from Identity matrix leads to better convergence than random initialization.
-Thus, hereafter, we also employ the warm-starting strategy rather than random initialization for compilation of unitary matrices with $\Delta t=1$.
+The trajectories of unitary compilation within 2- and 16-dimensional subspaces are shown in Appendix~\ref{apdx:traj_compliation_H2}.
+Most trajectories using the compact subspace exhibit faster convergence and lower final cost values compared to those using the full 16-dimensional QAQC setting.
+Note that although we initialize the PQC parameters randomly based on the warm-starting concept described above, parameter initialization in the vicinity of the identity matrix leads to better convergence than fully random initialization.
+Therefore, in the following, we employ the warm-starting strategy rather than random initialization for compiling unitary matrices with $\Delta t = 1$.

-Next, we verify the ansatz constraints in the combination of the input state restriction, that is, application of the particle-preserving gate (See Fig.~\ref{fig:PPgate}) and their optimization by cFQS.
-Here, unlike the previous sections, we vary the number of circuit layers $L$ within the range maintaining effective compression rate of the circuit depth in the application to \ce{H2}, \ce{H3}, and \ce{LiH} molecules.
-To construct molecular Hamiltonian, we employ the STO-3G basis set for all molecules and thus, \ce{H2} is the 4-qubit system, and \ce{H3} and \ce{LiH} are the 6-qubit systems.
-While all spin orbitals are put into active spate in the case of \ce{H2} and \ce{H3}, three spatial orbitals, i.e., six spin orbitals related to sigma-bonding are dealt as the active orbitals for \ce{LiH}.
-For fair comparison of ansatz restriction, we consistently put restriction on the input state such that particle number and spin are maintained, which are represented as